Arizonans for Gun Safety: March for our Lives

 The "Release the Fear" Statue, made from 8,000 pounds of metal taken from weapons of violence in Arizona, was the site of the March for Our Lives Arizona protest.

 AzGS was a fiscal sponsor of the 2018 March for Our Lives protests that took place in Arizona, with AzGS founder Geraldine Hills helping to manage more than $14,000 that March for Our Lives raised via GoFundMe merchandise sales.
 An estimated 15,000 people showed up at the capitol protest on March 24, 2018.
 High-schoolers, Arizona Congressman Ruben Gallego, and Geraldine Hills all took turns at the microphone.

 At the September 2019 March for Our Lives protest near the "Release the Fear" statue, shoes and sandals of those affected by gun violence were placed at the base of the statue, including those of former U.S. Representative Gabby Giffords.

-Programs

-Gun Buyback
+Gun buyback program

 AzGS used to facilitate gun buyback weekends, collecting thousands of guns in conjunction with the Phoenix Police Department.
 In 2013 Governor Jan Brewer signed HB 2455 into law, requiring city or county-sponsored programs to resell (instead of destroy) guns they obtain, rendering police buyback programs counterproductive.

 Artist Robert Miley, creator of the Release the Fear, a monument constructed of melted-down weapons used in violent acts across Arizona, said this of the HB 2455: "I think we need to turn to our youth and realize the things we pass now, whatever they are, they're going to affect generations to come".